markusb/esp-dmx/README.md

 - My cheap PARs semm not to like frames shorter than 512 channels.

-# Components
+# Components / Hardware

+Most ESP8266 modules or boards can be used.
+Personally I use the Wemos D1 with the protoboard shield.
+The circuit is built on the protoboard.

   - Wemos D1 mini
-  - MAX485 module
+  - MAX485 module or chip
   - WS2812 RGB LED
+  - NPN transistor (with enough current for your fan), optional
+  - 100k NTC for temperature measurement, optional

 # Wiring diagram